wardi/jsonsquared/README.md

 * Not limited to data files that fit in RAM, can stream data or use disk space temporarily for conversions
 * Simple, clear error reporting for parsing errors
-* JSON files with repeated keys or with keys in a special order are an abomination and will not be supported, even though we could

 Limitations:

-* Topmost JSON element must be a list (existing restriction for JSON Lines)
+* JSON files with repeated keys or with keys in a special order are not supported

 ## Example